-Each test has two paths of execution one importing/export a python generated nif, the other exporting/importing a nif created by mimmicking how a user would create it.
+Each test has two paths of execution one importing/export a python generated nif, the other exporting/importing a nif created by mimicking how a user would create it.
 Each test can be comprised of multiple required features and a lego block-building approach should be taken to building the nifs.

-- 1. Recreate the nif using python: - Create a nif (say in nifskope, or with the old blender nifscripts).
-Take care to make the file as simple as possible. - Use pyffi's dump_python spell to convert it to python code. - The n_create_data() method of the class will call the methods from n_gen_x_feature module to construct the physical nif.
+- 1. Recreate the nif using python: - Create a nif (say in nifskope, or with the old Blender nifscripts).
+Take care to make the file as simple as possible. - Use PyFFI's dump_python spell to convert it to python code. - The n_create_data() method of the class will call the methods from n_gen_x_feature module to construct the physical nif.
 It may be required to call other reusable functions from other tests.
 Reusable functions should be created from the dump_python and stored in testframework/test/../n_gen_x_feature.py. - Write code to test the desired features of the physical.
-The n_check_data() method will call the methods from n_gen_x_feature module to check the nif data. - 1.
-Recreate the feature within blender, using user functions: - Write Python code which recreates the corresponding data in the blender scene in testframework/test/../b_gen_x_feature. - Where possible make the test case as simple as possible.
-For instance, use primitives readily available in blender.
-This code goes in the b_create_data() method of the test class.
+The $n_check_data()$ method will call the methods from $n_gen_x_feature$ module to check the nif data. - 1.
+Recreate the feature within Blender, using user functions: - Write Python code which recreates the corresponding data in the Blender scene in testframework/test/ .././b_gen_x_feature. - Where possible make the test case as simple as possible.
+For instance, use primitives readily available in Blender.
+This code goes in the b_create_data() method of the test class. - Document the feature in docs/features/x_feature.rst as you write b_create_data(): explain what the user has to do in Blender in order to export the desired data, and wherein Blender the data ends up on import. - Write Python code which tests the Blender scene against the desired feature: b_check_data() method of the test class. - 1.
+Now implement the feature in the import and export plugin, until the regression test passes.